 - A phone number in that same country

-- A Tax ID in that same country (or driver's license number in Australia)
+- A Tax ID in that same country (or driver's license or passport number in Australia)

 - A government-issued ID for that same country

 This means, for example, if you created your fundraiser in the US and are raising funds in the US dollar, you cannot add a Canadian beneficiary.
 They will not be able to withdraw if you do this.

 How to invite someone to withdraw

 Important to Remember: If you add a beneficiary, but have already set up and verified withdrawals on a previous fundraiser, funds may continue to be sent out to your bank account until your beneficiary has set up their own withdrawals and is fully verified.
 If you think this might occur on your account, get in touch with us here.